kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 #### Capacity and pending-work bounds

 `MaxSurge` and `MaxUnavailable` remain hard, absolute per-role limits.
-For each role the executor enforces:
+For each role the planner enforces:

 ```
 roleReplicaCount  = max(initialOld, target)